 Investment banking interview questions are often hyper-technical — you may need to calculate specific numbers, explain formulas, or walk the interviewer through various investment banking activities.
 While these interviews can seem overwhelming at first, you can nail an investment banking interview with study and preparation.

 Introductory Interview Questions

 Investment banking interviews begin the same way as any other interview: getting to know one another.
-The interviewer will likely give you an overview of the company and the position, and then ask you some questions about yourself.
+The interviewer will likely give you an overview of the company and the position, and ask you some questions about yourself.

 1. Walk me through your resume.

 Your answer to this question should be brief and highlight any past finance experience you have.
 This is your chance to mention internships, programs, or previous jobs that are highly relevant to the role.
 You should also tell the interviewer about yourself and give a quick overview of your education, especially if you had relevant coursework.

 This is an important question — investment banking is a difficult industry to break into.
 Being an investment banker requires a lot of dedication, long hours, and hard work.
 Employers want applicants who are passionate about investment banking and have the drive it takes to succeed in the industry.

 Preparing a response can help you hit these key points: